cmstead/JFP/README.md

 - [ ] clone - clones objects and arrays -- <T> -> <T>
 - [ ] Refactoring of predicate functionality

+###V2.3.1

+Fixed issue with compose, filter and map which were misbehaving after last update.

 ###V2.3.0

 Upcoming functionality